bitten2up/genderutils/README.md

 # genderutils

-a (mostly) joke program for reading and writing genders to users on linux (granted you can read and write the file .gender their home directory)
+a (mostly) joke program for reading and writing genders to users on linux (granted you have to be able to read and write the file .gender their home directory)

 # usage